stevegod01/Microsoft-Integration-and-Azure-Stencils-Pack-for-Visio/README.md

 ## MIS Azure Stencils

-This package contains stencils that will the original icons to represent the Azure Portal, Azure Services and Visual Studio Team Services features.
+This package contains stencils that with the original icons to represent the Azure Portal, Azure Services and Visual Studio Team Services features.

 ![Microsoft Azure ](../media/Microsoft-Azure.png)